Encentivize/encentivize-store-api-documents/README.md

-#Voucher Store#
+# Voucher Store #

-This api interface allows you to interact with the encentivize system via [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
+This api interface allows you to interact with the Encentivize system via [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

 - Testing can be done in our QA environment.
 - All routes require your credentials supplied via basic authentication.
 Contact your account manager for QA & live credentials.